kinshuk4/CarND-Advanced-Lane-Lines-P4/README.md

 - Use color transforms, gradients, etc., to create a thresholded binary image.
 - Apply a perspective transform to rectify binary image ("birds-eye view").
 - Detect lane pixels and fit to find the lane boundary.
-- Determine the curvature of the lane and vehicle position with respect to center.
+- Determine the curvature of the lane and vehicle position with respect to the center.
 - Warp the detected lane boundaries back onto the original image.
 - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.